demo-ninjas/aiproxy/README.md

 * `include-step-names-in-result` - A boolean flag indicating whether or not to include a list of the step names in the metadata of the responsse

+### Sequential-Agents Orchestrator

+The sequential-agent orchestrator calls each agent in sequence, passing the response from the previous agent to the next.

+The pattern is as follows:
+* Pass user prompt to first agent
+* Pass response from first agent to second agent
+* Continue for each agent in list
+* Response from final agent is returned

+You can optionally collect up all the responses and carry them, along with the original user-prompt, to each subsequent agent.
+To enable this, set the `carry-over-prompt` config to `true`.

+If you enable carry over, a default template is used to construct the subsequent prompts, however if you wish to provide a custom one, you can do that using the `carry-over-template` config field (you must have both the '{AGENT_RESPONSES}' and '{USER_PROMPT}' parameters in your custom template).

+#### Configuring the Agent List

+The agent list is configured in the same way as the `Agent Select Orchestrator` (as described above), so add an `agents` config entry, which should contain a list of the agents (either their names or configs).

 ## Agents